-In 2007, following the Howard Liberal/National government reneging on their agreement with Senator Barnaby Joyce to have COT arbitrations independently assessed, a very senior ex-Victoria Police officer, Alan Smith and Graham Schorer met with Peter Hiland (Barrister for the CAV) who agreed to investigate the matter, on behalf of the Victorian government, after this ex-police officer (holder of the Order of Australia) explained the type of evidence Alan had compiled.
-Peter Hiland stated that, if Alan's and this ex-police officer statements were correct, then a number of crimes were committed and the CAV would investigate.
+In 2007, following the Howard Liberal/National government reneging on their agreement with Senator Barnaby Joyce to have COT arbitrations independently assessed, Allen Bowles (Primary Force and ex-commander of the Major Fraud Group of the Victoria Police), Alan Smith and Graham Schorer met with Peter Hiland, who agreed to investigate the matter, on behalf of the Victorian government, after Allen Bowles explained the type of evidence Alan had compiled.
+Peter Hiland stated that, if Alan's and Allen Bowles statements were correct, then a number of crimes were committed and the CAV would investigate.
 Alan's documents confirm:

-- 1. AUSTEL (as communications regulator), the Federal government and various senators and the first four COT claimants were all advised the arbitration process would be conducted under the agreed ambit of the Commercial Arbitration Act 1984 (Vic), however, the government was officially advised by the administrator of the process (TIO) on 26 September 1997, that, "Firstly, and perhaps most significantly the arbitrator had no control over the process, because it was a process conducted entirely outside the ambit of the arbitration procedures." - 2.
-The same administrator advised the government in the same 26 September 1997 report that although the COT claimants were promised before they signed the arbitration agreement that Telstra would supply all relevant requested discovery documents under the Freedom of Information ACT (FOI Act), the claimants did not get those promised documents. - 3.
-The four original COT claimants (including Graham and Alan) and their lawyers were told their arbitration agreement was drafted independently by the TIO office, when in fact it had been drafted by the defendants (Telstra and or their lawyers). - 4.
-Even though the arbitrator condemned this same arbitration agreement as not a credible document to have used in the arbitration procedures, he and the administrator used it any way; - 5.
-In at least four separate arbitrations, documents faxed by the claimants and/or their advisors, were intercepted by a third fax machine connected to Telstra's network before those documents were received at the intended destination; - 6.
-During Alan Smith's arbitration, at least two arbitration reports prepared by the arbitration resource unit, who were appointed by the administrator (TIO) to assess the various claims, were submitted as evidence even though the reports were incomplete.
+1. AUSTEL (as communications regulator), the Federal government and various senators and the first four COT claimants were all advised the arbitration process would be conducted under the agreed ambit of the Commercial Arbitration Act 1984 (Vic), however, the government was officially advised by the administrator of the process (TIO) on 26 September 1997, that, "Firstly, and perhaps most significantly the arbitrator had no control over the process, because it was a process conducted entirely outside the ambit of the arbitration procedures."

+2. The same administrator advised the government in the same 26 September 1997 report that although the COT claimants were promised before they signed the arbitration agreement that Telstra would supply all relevant requested discovery documents under the Freedom of Information ACT (FOI Act), the claimants did not get those promised documents.

+3. The four original COT claimants (including Graham and Alan) and their lawyers were told their arbitration agreement was drafted independently by the TIO office, when in fact it had been drafted by the defendants (Telstra and or their lawyers).

+Even though the arbitrator condemned this same arbitration agreement as not a credible document to have used in the arbitration procedures, he and the administrator used it any way;

+5. In at least four separate arbitrations, documents faxed by the claimants and/or their advisors, were intercepted by a third fax machine connected to Telstra's network before those documents were received at the intended destination;

+6. During Alan Smith's arbitration, at least two arbitration reports prepared by the arbitration resource unit, who were appointed by the administrator (TIO) to assess the various claims, were submitted as evidence even though the reports were incomplete.

-In October 2007, this ex-police officer submitted 31 files to CAV.
+In October 2007, Allen Bowles submitted 31 files to CAV.
 In April 2008, Peter Hiland requested a CD of all exhibit documents so he could distribute copies to his investigators.
 The official Statement of Facts and Contentions that Alan Smith lodged with the AAT included a 163-page report and over 760 documents, which were all provided to CAV.

-During 2008, this ex-police officer was in regular contact with the CAV, telling Graham, Cathy (Alan's partner) and Alan, over the 12-month period that the CAV advised they were working through the evidence and finding it overwhelming - as anyone reading those 31 bound submissions will agree.
+During 2008, Allen was in regular contact with the CAV, telling Graham, Cathy and Alan, over the 12month period that the CAV advised they were working through the evidence and finding it overwhelming - as anyone reading those 31 bound submissions will agree.